OpenFLUID/openfluid/doc/contents/dev_srccode.md

 The types of parameters can be string, double, integer, boolean, vector of string, vector of double (see API documentation of
 @if DocIsLaTeX
-OPENFLUID_GetSimulatorParameter
+OPENFLUID_GetWareParameter
 @else
-@link openfluid::ware::PluggableSimulator::OPENFLUID_GetSimulatorParameter OPENFLUID_GetSimulatorParameter @endlink
+@link openfluid::ware::PluggableSimulator::OPENFLUID_GetWareParameter OPENFLUID_GetWareParameter @endlink
 @endif
 method to get more informations about other available types
 @if DocIsLaTeX , available on the [OpenFLUID community site](https://community.openfluid-project.org/) @endif ).